Holographic duals of evaporating black holes: Introduction and Summary

-These are configurations where hot black holes do not radiate to cold infinity.
-How is such a perfect insulation possible?
-A plausible explanation attributes it to the infinitely strong coupling of the theory.\footnote{The CFT on the spherical universe has a gap at any $N$ and any coupling and exhibits `kinematic confinement', but this is not enough to explain the effect we discuss.} Indeed, it has been claimed that strong interactions can build up a sphere of radiation around black holes near the QCD temperature, with radiation leaking out much more slowly than for free fields \cite{Heckler:1995qq,Kapusta:1999yy,MacGibbon:2007yq}.
-Our framework may not capture the same physics, even for large $N$, strongly coupled quantum field theories,\footnote{In Sec.~\ref{subsec:bwlargeD} we discuss limitations of our approach.} but the black droplet appears to behave similarly.
-From the bulk perspective, radiating the $O(N^2)$ degrees of freedom of the deconfined spectrum would require a horizon moving away from the brane into the bulk.
-In order to incorporate a mechanism of this kind for the dual evaporation of a black droplet, Refs.~\cite{Tanaka:2002rb,Emparan:2002px} proposed that the latter suffers from a classical instability akin to the Gregory-Laflamme instability of black strings \cite{Gregory:1993vy}.
+The radiation from the black hole must, by gauge invariance, be color neutral.
+It could consist of ``glueballs",\footnote{By this we refer to the CFT duals of bulk gravitons, whether the CFT is in a confined state or not.
+As we will see, confinement at an infrared scale is not relevant to this discussion.} but this radiation would have $O(1)$ energy, and so would be invisible to the classical bulk geometry, which only encodes $O(N^2)$ energies.
+That is, the radiation of $O(N^2)$ degrees of freedom requires a classical dynamical gravitational configuration in the bulk, and furthermore, if these CFT degrees of freedom are in an approximately thermal state (such as a plasma, made of colored gluons and quarks but overall color-neutral), then the only possibility is that there is a black hole horizon moving away from the brane into the bulk.\footnote{The emission of a gravitational wave in the bulk would also be an $O(N^2)$ effect in the CFT, but a coherent one, far from thermality.} In order to incorporate a mechanism of this kind for the dual evaporation of a black droplet, Refs.~\cite{Tanaka:2002rb,Emparan:2002px} proposed that the latter suffers from a classical instability akin to the Gregory-Laflamme instability of black strings \cite{Gregory:1993vy}.
 Presumably, this would lead to the breakup of the droplet with (portions of) the horizon falling into the bulk, thus realizing the outgoing thermal radiation.
-But, as pointed out in \cite{Fitzpatrick:2006cd}, a black droplet is unlikely to spontaneously pinch off, neither near the tip of the droplet \cite{Tanaka:2002rb} (since the droplet is not long enough to trigger the instability) nor in the neck near the brane \cite{Emparan:2002px} (since there the brane graviton dominates, not the CFT modes).
-Apparently, then, brane black holes remain stuck to the brane, so that, in dual terms, the evaporation of a black hole is thwarted in the holographic limit of infinite $N$ and infinite coupling.\footnote{See \cite{Kaloper:2012hu} for further investigation of this problem.}
+But, as emphasized in \cite{Fitzpatrick:2006cd}, a black droplet is unlikely to spontaneously pinch off unless it is long enough to trigger the instability.